apache/zookeeper/zookeeper-website/README.md

 ### Maven Integration

+The website is integrated into the Apache ZooKeeper Maven build through two POMs:

+- The repository root `pom.xml` includes `zookeeper-website` as a Maven module.
+- `zookeeper-website/pom.xml` owns the website-specific build and configures `frontend-maven-plugin`.

+The frontend plugin is intentionally bound only to the Maven `site` lifecycle:

+- `pre-site` installs Node.js/npm and runs `npm install`
+- `site` runs the website CI command

-The website is integrated with the Apache ZooKeeper Maven build system using the `frontend-maven-plugin`.
-The website is configured to build **only during site generation** (`mvn site`) and will not build during regular Maven lifecycle phases like `mvn clean install`.
+Because of that, the website is built **only during site generation** (`mvn site`) and is skipped during regular Maven lifecycle phases such as `mvn clean install`.

 #### When the Website Builds